Final Fantasy 7 Remake: Release date, multiple parts and everything else we know

 Nomura added to this, enigmatically saying, "I hope that [fans of the original] can be surprised once again."

 More importantly, the trailer introduces Roche, a new nemesis.
-Few details are known about him, but a new rival does make sense.
-If part one can't end with a Sephiroth battle, someone else needs to fill those final-battle shoes.
+Few details are known about him, other than he's a new thorn in Cloud's side.

 When will part two come out?